oracle/node-oracledb/doc/src/user_guide/bind.rst

 indicates a binding for the n’th unique parameter name in the statement when scanned left to right.

-If a bind parameter name is repeated in the SQL string then :ref:`bind by name <bindbyname>` syntax should be used.
+If a bind parameter name is repeated in the SQL string, then :ref:`bind by name <bindbyname>` syntax should be used.

 .. _binddatatypenotes: